-1. CATF has a strong track record and list of national-level policy accomplishments, including bi-partisan policy wins.
+1. CATF has a strong track record and list of national-level policy accomplishments, including bipartisan policy wins.

-Detailed research on CATF by Founders Pledge suggests that CATF played a catalytic role in driving forward a number of key policy changes in the US, including:
+CATF’s recent policy successes build on historic accomplishments.
+For example, research on CATF by Founders Pledge suggests that CATF played a catalytic role in driving forward a number of key policy changes in the US, including:

-Advocating successfully for multiple methane reduction regulations from 2009 to present.
+Successfully advocating for multiple methane reduction regulations from 2009 to present.

 2. CATF focuses on neglected policy areas.